modelica/MA-Bylaws/MA-Bylaws.md

 standard according to § 2.

-MAPs must make the results of the project work publicly available on the web under an open source license that is listed at <http://www.opensource.org/licenses>.
+MAPs must make the results of the project work publicly available on the web under an open source license (usually an open source license approved by the Open Source Initiative, see http://www.opensource.org/licenses).

 MAPs are encouraged to use the MA infrastructure such as MA web, svn, trac and newsletter.
 However, an MA project can also build its own